THE HEALTH, SAFETY, AND WELLBEING OF OUR STUDENTS AND STAFF IS OUR TOP PRIORITY

 Non-Medical Masks, Cloth Masks and Face Coverings

-- Students in Grades PK-Gr.12 are required to wear a non-medical or cloth mask indoors in school.
+Students in Grades PK-Gr.12 are required to wear a properly fitted non-medical or cloth mask indoors in school, including in hallways and during classes, as well as on school busses.

 Mental health and wellbeing